Collen-Roller/flydenity/README.md

 # Aircraft Registration Prefix (ARP) Dataset

-This dataset contains country specific aircraft registration code expressions separated by country.
+This dataset contains country specific aircraft registration code expressions separated by country post 1929.
 The database also contains a description of each codeset with both 2 and 3 letter ISO country codes following the ISO-3166 standard.
 ## Stats
 In total, the dataset contains a total of 408 unique regular expressions to describe aircraft tail numbers across 217 unique countries.